 Best of all, with video search built in, employees don’t even need to be regular listeners to find value in your video podcasts.
 Even if an employee doesn’t even know about your video podcasting at all, thanks to automatic search indexing they’ll still be able to easily discover it within your video library and stream it on-demand.

-Get Started With Corporate Video Podcasts
+Request a Demo With Corporate Video Podcasts

 Panopto’s industry-leading video platform for businesses makes it easy to record, edit, and share video podcasts both inside and outside your company.
 If you’ve been thinking about enhancing communications with video contact our team to request a free trial of Panopo.